barbecue logo 2.Ribs

 Oak is like the baseline for smoking.
 It’s potent, but it’s hard to ascribe any particular flavor notes to it.

 It tastes like… smoke!
-If you want a bold smokiness but want the rub or sauce to do the heavy lifting, oak is a can’t miss.
+If you want a bold smokiness to your ribs but want the rub or sauce to do the heavy lifting, oak is a can’t miss.

 Mesquite